 NLP helps computers understand and use human language, both written and spoken.
 This is why AI can read a sentence, figure out the meaning, and even reply naturally.

-Chatbots, smart assistants like Siri, and tools like Grammarly all use NLP.
 It also powers real-time translations, making communication across languages easier.

 Businesses use it to read customer reviews and find out what people feel about their products.
 Without NLP, AI wouldn’t be able to interact with us in everyday language.
+With advanced NLP-powered tools, users can also humanize AI text to make automated content sound.

 Examples: